davidpgausai-svg/LeaderOS/replit.md

 Strategies incorporate 9 mandatory change management fields (e.g., Case for Change, Vision Statement), enforced for completion and supporting AI generation with data sanitization.

 ### Barriers System
 A project-level risk tracking system for barriers, including description, severity, status lifecycle, owner, and resolution notes.
-Barriers are visible on project cards and are integrated with the AI Chat Assistant for insights.
+Barriers are visible on project cards.

 ### Dependencies System
 Tracks and visualizes relationships between projects and actions across strategies, representing "blocks" or "depends_on."
 Features include DependencyTags, a dedicated graph visualization page, and activity logging. **Automatic Cleanup**: Dependencies are automatically removed when strategies are archived or completed to prevent stale blockers from appearing on active items.